keiran-rowell/keiran-rowell.github.io/talks.md

 - "Data to Discovery: Data Matters" -- SciX high school science teacher development day, *The University of New South Wales* [Panel]

 ## 2023
-- "Modern Biology and Molecular Modelling" -- STEM Professionals in Schools, *Our Lady of Sacred Heart College, Kensington* [Meet-up]
+- "Modern Biology and Molecular Modelling" -- STEM Professionals in Schools, *Our Lady of Sacred Heart College, Kensington* [Outreach]

 ## 2022